Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-2.md

     ![](../../media/crud2.5.png)

-### Navigate to Project Files
+### Setting Up Visual Studio 2022

-- Once the repository is cloned, locate and open the `Contact Database application.sln` file from the Solution Explorer.
+- Once the repository is cloned, locate and open the `CRUD application.sln` file from the Solution Explorer.

     ![](../../media/crud2.6.png)

+- To install GitHub Copilot extension, in the Visual Studio menu bar, click Extensions, then click Manage Extensions.

+- In the "Manage Extensions" window, click Visual Studio Marketplace, search for the GitHub Copilot extension, then click Download.

+- Close the "Manage Extensions" window, then exit and relaunch Visual Studio.

+- Optionally, to check that GitHub Copilot is installed and enabled, go back to Manage Extensions, click Installed to view your currently installed extensions, then click GitHub Copilot to see status information.

+- To install GitHub Copilot Chat extension, in the Visual Studio menu bar, click Extensions, then click Manage Extensions.

+- In the "Manage Extensions" window, click Visual Studio Marketplace, search for "GitHub Copilot Chat", then click Download.

+- Close the "Manage Extensions" window, then exit and relaunch Visual Studio.

 - Navigate to Tools on the top panel of Visual Studio.
 Then click on "Nuget Package Manager", and then click on "Package Manager Console".